Overview

 Purpose

-The purpose of the Board is to operate, manage, maintain, and control the water supply and distribution system to provide a domestic water supply to the cities of Oregon City and West Linn and to its contractual surplus water purchasers.
+The purpose of the South Fork Water Board is to operate, manage, maintain, and control the water supply and treatment system to provide safe, reliable water to the cities of Oregon City and West Linn and to its contractual surplus water purchasers.

-South Fork treats water from the lower Clackamas River to produce a high-quality, soft water for domestic and industrial purposes for approximately 54,000 people in both Cities.
-In addition to selling water to Oregon City and West Linn, South Fork has one wholesale customers, Clackamas River Water to serve CRW-South (or the old Clairmont Water District), providing water to a total of approximately 63,000 people in Clackamas County.
+South Fork treats water from the lower Clackamas River to produce high-quality, soft water for approximately 65,000 people in both Cities.
+In addition to Oregon City and West Linn, South Fork has one wholesale customer, Clackamas River Water, and provides water to the CRW-South service area (the old Clairmont Water District).
+In all, approximately 80,000 people in Clackamas County depend on water provided by South Fork Water Board.

-The region's water needs are constantly changing: population growth, cities' configurations change, and ever-tightening State and Federal water quality standards must be met.
-But South Fork stays alert and flexible.
-Its long history of success allows it to face the future with confidence, secure in its ability to meet the challenges that lie ahead.
+As the region's water needs change with population growth and ever-tightening State and Federal water quality standards, South Fork stays alert and flexible.
+Its long history of success allows it to face the future with confidence, secure in its ability to meet the challenges ahead.

 Membership